nightrome/really-awesome-gan/README.md

 # really-awesome-gan
-A list of papers and other resources on General Adversarial (Neural) Networks.
+A list of papers and other resources on Generative Adversarial (Neural) Networks.
 This site is maintained by Holger Caesar.
 To complement or correct it, please contact me at holger-at-it-caesar.com or visit [it-caesar.com](http://www.it-caesar.com).
 Also checkout [really-awesome-semantic-segmentation](https://github.com/nightrome/really-awesome-semantic-segmentation) and our [COCO-Stuff dataset](https://github.com/nightrome/cocostuff).